merlijnbuit/easyhooks/README.md

 ## Welcome to EasyHooks
 Webhooks made easy with a beautiful UI and integration with any tool you like such as IFTTT or Zapier.
+Webhooks is a award winning idea of Tristan (@ladataviz) and Merlijn (@merlijnbuit) and has been developed during the Hackathon at Tableau Conference 2019 (#data19)

 ## Todo
 - Create Proxy to handle REST API requests to Tableau Server